-While no tours or transportation run on Yom Kippur, if you are interested in visiting Petra and Jordan, the 3-Day Petra, Wadi Rum and Jordan Highlights Tour (usually available on Tuesdays), will depart with a special departure on the Friday morning, returning on Sunday evening as usual.
-This is a great way to continue travel without any disruption because of the holiday.
+While no tours or transportation run on Yom Kippur, if you are interested in visiting Petra and Jordan, the 3-Day Petra, Wadi Rum and Jordan Highlights Tour, departs on Tuesday and allows to spend the days of Yom Kippur in Jordan.

 Bikers on the main highway through Tel Aviv.
 Image Yossi Gurvitz

 Eating out during Yom Kippur in Israel can be slightly difficult as so much of the country is fasting.
 Hotels will run an almost skeleton staff (all leisure services such as gyms will be closed and there will be very few staff around).
 It is therefore highly unlikely that there will be fresh food or usual food service.
 Instead, it is likely that there will be a limited buffet of simple, pre-prepared food available to those guests who want it (remember, many guests and tourists will also fast).
 If you are not staying in a hotel, it is likely that many hotels will prohibit you from eating in their restaurant, and the best option is to purchase food the day before from a supermarket (many sell great pre-prepared food) and eat it the next day.